-Charging bull a sculpture made of bronze and is located in the financial district in Lower Manhattan, New York City.
-It is quite famous in Wall Street where tourists gather around it and take selfies.
-Before visiting this place I had no idea about its quirky demeanour and how tourists are more interested in clicking the pics with its the rear end than the front.
+Charging bull is a sculpture made of bronze and is located in the financial district in Lower Manhattan, New York City.
+It is quite famous on Wall Street where tourists gather around it and take selfies.
+Before visiting this place I had no idea about its quirky demeanor and how tourists are more interested in clicking the pics with its rear end than the front.

 Apparently, for many years, the tradition to touch the bull’s bronze scrotum has caught on with the tourists and it is believed that touching it brings the person, a stroke of good luck in the future.
 So if you think you are behind on the quota of good luck, go for it.

 For me personally, it was funny to capture other people’s pictures while doing so and I would definitely recommend the readers to visit and have fun in its vicinity.
 This was my first time seeing something with that much quirk and attention.
 From Kimaya of Homospien in Transit

 Route 66 is known for its kitschy roadside attractions, and one of the most popular is the Blue Whale of Catoosa.
 Located east of Tulsa, Oklahoma, it was originally built as a surprise anniversary gift.
 Zelta Davis collected whale figurines, so her husband, Hugh, thought she might like a giant one of her very own.
 It quickly became a popular swimming hole for friends and family.
 The couple began adding attractions to Blue, including a petting zoo and reptiles, eventually calling it the Animal Reptile Kingdom.